trox115/Barber-Api/README.md

 Once you have installed the requiered packages shown on the [Required Installations](), proceed with the following steps

-Clone the Repository, the folder toy_app will be downloaded
+Clone the Repository, the folder barber-api will be downloaded

 ```Shell
 your@pc:~$ git clone https://github.com/trox115/barber-api.git